As time goes by, some things may change, as in the world of gadgets and technology and as well, so can one’s needs, routines and wants. C .Star. V

 *There’s many nice people out enjoying camping and all levels of RV-living, not all want company, some just want a friendly chat, hello or get to-gethers.
 A lot of people have pets with them (many are dogs), some treat their pets like family and really care about them, others will leave their dogs barking in their RV and don’t seem very caring to their dog/pet (which makes me sad).
 Some bring a plastic bag with them when taking their dog for a walk, clean-up after their dog and some don’t.

 *Often we do errands, go exploring, go visiting and do other things away from the RV and campsite.
 Most of the time, we take our dogs as they love being with us, even if they sit in our truck with the windows down (to get fresh air, but not all the way down for them to jump-out).
 We don’t like to leave them and if we have to leave them in the RV, we always take them out and make sure they get to go potty, right before we leave.
 We turn the a/c on and turn gas and water off.
 We often arrange the timing to be out, usually around their napping time and only if we know, we will only be gone no more than a couple hours or so.

 *Campgrounds are not just for weekend warriors (of friends, family) camping in tents and such or part-time or full-time RVers.
 Campgrounds can be a place where people call their home, for a short time or longer times.
-It’s a place people go to relax, get away, visit friends and family and have get to-gether’s, enjoy their time and it shouldn’t be a place for those to leave trash, waste or destruction after they visit or leave.
+It’s a place people go to relax, get away, visit friends and family and have get to-gether’s to have fun, enjoy their time and it shouldn’t be a place for those to leave trash, waste, dog’s poop or destruction after they visit or leave.

-*I mainly wear comfy clothes (and more than once), as you may not get to do laundry or shower as often as you normally would, but still get your things and yourself get washed.
+* Comfy clothes are very in-style as a camper (and wearing more than once), as you may not get to do laundry or shower as often as you normally would, but still get your things and yourself washed.

 *I’ve learned to appreciate paper towels, paper plates, bamboo utensils, clean water, showers, and having clean clothes.